-A referee is the person with the highest authority in a polo match.
-He must have a neutral and objective opinion of what is going on in the game in order to make decisions throughout the game and enforce the rules.
-Basically, he is in charge of preserving order and respect among polo players.
+Referees in polo have the highest authority in a match.
+They must have a neutral and objective opinion of what is going on in the game in order to make decisions throughout the game and enforce the rules.
+Basically, they are in charge of preserving order and respect among polo players.

 Games are monitored by referees who blow a whistle when an infraction occurs and issue penalties.
 The rules of polo are primarily intended to provide safety for both players and horses.
 The main thing that the referees must control is the right of way and the ball line.